 Application Layer: This layer deals with the communication with the software application itself.
 This is the closest layer from the end user point of view.

-Selecting the apt protocol
+Selecting the appropriate protocol

 In games, most of the time there is an important decision which must be taken.
 The decision is whether to use TCP or UDP.
 The decision often ends up in favor of UDP, still it is important to understand the difference between the two.